Main Content start here

 Frequently asked questions

-The market size of the Global Small Hydropower Market was USD 3.10 billion in 2022.
+The market size of the Global Small Hydropower Market was estimated to be USD 4.51 Billion in 2025.